 If you installed the RDF software, you need to configure the remote tape drives.
+RDF is not available if you are installing MDMS with the ABS-OMT license.

 For each tape drive served with RDF Server software, make sure there is a drive object record in the MDMS database that describes it.
 Refer to the chapters on MDMS configuration in the guide to operations and the MDMS CREATE DRIVE command in the command reference guide.